 - A priority queue maintains a set of elements which have priorities.
 For example: the elements can be numbers, and in this case the priority is the value; the elements can be people records containing first name, last name and age, where the priority of a person is the age.
-Generally speaking imagine an element as containing possibly several fields, and one of them is the designated priority.
-The goal is to store the set of elements in order to efficiently insert new elements, and find the elements of "best priority". - A priority queue supports the following operations on a set S of n elements: - Insert a new element e in S - Peek at the best element in S - Delete the best element in S - The best element is the one having the best priority.
+Generally speaking imagine an element as containing possibly several fields, and one of them is the designated priority. - The goal is to store the set of elements in order to be able to insert new elements, and find the element with "best priority" -efficiently. - A priority queue supports the following operations on a set S of n elements: - Insert a new element e in S - Peek at the best element in S - Delete the best element in S - The best element is the one having the best priority.
 Depending on the specific application and what priorities represent, sometimes smaller priorities are better than larger priorities (for e.g. when priority represents the error), other times larger priorities are better than smaller priorities (for e.g. when priority represents seniority).
-We can define max-priority queues and min-priority queues. - A max-priority queue supports the following basic operations: - Insert a new element e in S - FIND-MAX: Return the element with max priority in S - Delete-Max: Delete the elements with max priority in S - Symmetrically, a min-priority queue supports the following basic operations: - Insert: Insert a new element e in S - FIND-MIN: Return the element with min priority in S
+We can define max-priority queues and min-priority queues. - A max-priority queue supports the following basic operations: - Insert a new element e in S - FIND-MAX: Return the element with max priority in S - Delete-Max: Delete the elements with max priority in S - Symmetrically, a min-priority queue supports the following basic operations: - Insert: Insert a new element e in S